GOUTHAM992003/Neural_Networks_exp_1926/Memory_Allocator_documentation.md

 Allocator (Abstract Base Class) — Allocator.h
 │
 │   Pure virtual methods:
-│   ├── allocate(bytes) → void*       // The ONLY job of an allocator!
+│   ├── allocate(bytes) → void*       // The ONLY job of an allocator .
-│   └── deallocate(ptr) → void        // The ONLY other job!
+│   └── deallocate(ptr) → void        // The ONLY other job.
 │   (All memcpy/memset wrappers have been completely removed) │
 ├── CPUAllocator — CPUAllocator.h/.cpp